burakunal28/prusa-social/README.md

 1. Open the `index.html` file in your web browser.
 2. Log in or create an account if required.
 3. Explore the various features of Prusa Social, such as viewing your profile, creating posts, and connecting with others.
-4. Go to [this](https://burakunal28.github.io/prusa-social) link to start the application.

 ## Contributing